KibromBerihu/Interactive-image-segmentation/README.md

-# Real-time-Intraoperative-TRUS-image-segmentation
+# Interactive image segmentation
-This file consists of a deep learning model for real-time intraoperative US image segmentation
+This file consists of a deep learning model for interactive image segmentation

 Under construction